Ahmed-Sadawi/Data-Structures-Explanation-for-Beginners/Array/Expanaition.md

 ----
   number of elements × size of each element
 ---
-It then reserves this block from memory, This fixed memory allocation makes arrays static.
+It then reserves this block from memory.
+This fixed memory allocation makes arrays static.